 The Bodleys (Wasyl Bodnar, guitar; Max Komine, guitar/bass; Asher St. Pierre, fiddle/ukulele; John Stradley, percussion; Mat Summers, lead guitar/mandolin/ukulele) began 2018 in the same way it closed out 2017: appearing at Dutch’s Brewhouse, 4244 Atlantic Avenue, Bixby Knolls, Long Beach.
 For much of the year prior, the ensemble was the de facto “brewhouse band” for the your-brew-to-you venue; however, in May, 2018, management scaled back the twice-monthly appearances to monthly performances.
 The reason given was the desire to have a variety of music represented each month.

-The Bodleys in a quartet configuration continued its house band role at Dutch’s Brewhouse, on Saint Patrick’s Day, Saturday, March 17.
+The Bodleys in a quartet configuration continued its house band status at Dutch’s Brewhouse, on Saint Patrick’s Day, Saturday, March 17.
 The finalized set list featured the ensemble’s first public performances of Loggins & Messina’s “Watching the River Run,” Van Morrison’s “It Stoned Me,” and the Cranberries’ “Just My Imagination” featuring special guest vocalist (and band photographer) Emma Stradley.
 Aside from the “from Ireland” aspect of the Cranberries’ tune and five of Van Morrison’s iconic numbers, the ensemble performed the traditional “Lily of the West” and James Taylor’s arrangement of “The Water Is Wide,” a nominal English/Irish tune.
-The Saint Patrick’s line-up featured Komine, rhythm guitar, St. Pierre, fiddle, Stradley, percussion, and Summers, lead guitar.
+The Saint Patrick’s line-up featured Komine, St. Pierre, Stradley, and Summers.
+Bodnar was abroad, undoubtedly crooning “Green Fields of France” as the hour of the gig neared.

-The Bodley’s quartet of Bodnar, rhythm guitar, Komine, lead guitar, St. Pierre, fiddle, and Stradley, percussion, provided an eclectic acoustic blues, country, folk, and rock soundtrack for the Dramatic Results Street Art Festival & FUNdraiser on Saturday, April 7, 2018.
-The afternoon-to-evening festival was held at the Dramatic Results Studio in Signal Hill.
+The Bodley’s quartet of Bodnar, Komine, St. Pierre, and Stradley provided an eclectic acoustic blues, country, folk, and rock soundtrack for the Dramatic Results Street Art Festival & FUNdraiser on Saturday, April 7, 2018.
+The afternoon-to-evening festival was held outdoors at the Dramatic Results Studio in Signal Hill.
+While the forecast threatened rain, nary a drop fell on the intrepid quartet.

-After serving The Bodleys well for many a gig, Summers’ Carvin powered PA head/mixer died in 2018.
+After serving The Bodleys well for many a gig, Summers’ Carvin powered PA head/mixer gave up the ghost in 2018.
 Bodnar filled the sound void by purchasing a Harbinger LP9800 powered mixer, which features 800 watts with nine channels and auxiliary inputs.
 Bodnar’s head was purchased for use at rehearsals at his Lakewood home; moreover, Summers was impressed enough with the unit that he purchased his own for his studio.
 Stradley followed suit, and now The Bodleys are a three-PA ensemble.
 The availability of identical units for rehearsal and performance is sure to foster more competence among the audio neophytes in the ensemble.
-While Summers and Komine’s audio technical prowess is sound, Stradley is becoming increasingly comfortable with cable routing, EQ, and level-setting.
+While Summers and Komine’s audio technical prowess is sound, Stradley is becoming increasingly comfortable with cable routing, EQ, and level-setting; he served as sound tech for the trio’s Labor Day weekend road trip to the Eastern Sierra (and there was no unfortunate feedback whine heard during any of the three gigs).
 The group has come a long way from its initial use of individual boutique amps for performance.

 Summer for The Bodleys – 16 gigs, half of the performances of 2018 – was a busy time!
 Between Memorial Day weekend and Labor Day weekend, the ensemble in various configurations appeared locally and in the distant recurrent haunts of Mammoth Lakes and Mt.
 Baldy.
 Appearances at Mammoth’s Black Doubt Brewing Company and the East Side Bake Shop book-ended the summer (with Shelter Distilling, a new-to-the-ensemble Mammoth Lakes venue added on the Labor Day weekend).